personalrobotics/ada/README.md

 ## Installation ##
-The following rosinstall can be used to get the minimum dependencies required to use HerbPy in simulation:
+The following rosinstall can be used to get the minimum dependencies required to use AdaPy in simulation:
 ```shell
 $ wstool merge https://raw.githubusercontent.com/personalrobotics/pr-rosinstalls/master/ada-sim.rosinstall
 ```